 When I'm not making homebrew and writing about it, my other life is training to become a pediatrician.
 One of the hazards of this career is exposure to tons of infectious viruses and bacteria.
-Good hand hygiene, diet, and exercise can ward off most infections, but last week one got through—and it was a nasty gastroenteritis.
+Good hand hygiene, eating well, and exercise can ward off most infections, but last week one got through—and it was a nasty gastroenteritis.
 As I lay in bed contemplating my impending death I dreamed of an elixir that could ease the pain and wet my lips without causing a crisis.
 I dreamed of ginger beer.

 Even now that I've recovered, ginger beer is still enticing.
 I'm happy to drink it alongside my lunch, and it's a great non-alcoholic alternative to beer for the Superbowl.
 It can be a mid-afternoon sugar boost, or an after-dinner digestif.